BEACOPP is named after the initials of the drugs used:

 - P – prednisolone, a steroid.

-Sometimes a drug called mesna is given with BEACOPP.
+A drug called mesna is usually given with escalated BEACOPP, and may be given with BEACOPP.
 Mesna helps to protect your bladder from irritation that could be caused by high doses of cyclophosphamide.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.